snaphy-plugin-2/automata-plugin/readMe.md

 ####input

-> Use Cases: Ask user enter some text, email, passwords etc
+> Use Cases: Enter some text, email, passwords etc

 Input is used to display any input elements. of type `<input id="firstName">`
 ```